Cavorter/cavort/content/posts/2004-04-07-playing-around-with-one-of-the-new-contact-managme.md

 ---
 <div class='microid-http+http:sha1:933cab91fb6a4659770f3b322e564e64961c473c'>

-    Playing around with one of the new contact managment services out there called <a href="http://minifile.com">miniFILE</a>.
+    Playing around with one of the new contact managment services out there called [miniFILE](http://minifile.com).
 If anyone else is playing with it as well, here is my M-Code: M6599787